CCurl/Projects/Thoughts/languages.md

 A small piece of the VML:
 ```
 Byte $02: "WLIT"   - Turn the next 2 bytes from the instruction stream into a number and PUSH that value
-Byte $40: "FETCH"  - POP an address and PUSH that address' 32-bit value
+Byte $40: "FETCH"  - POP an address and PUSH the (16-bit) value at that address
 Byte $2B: "ADD"    - POP the top 2 items, add them, and PUSH the result.
 Byte $21: "STORE"  - POP an address and a value and store the value to that address
 ```

-And I need to be translate it into:
+So, I need to translate the Source into:
 ```
 Define A to be $A110 (VARIABLE A)
 Define B to be $A112 (VARIABLE B)